 “And that leads me to my third question.
 Is there something going on between you and Grey?”

 “Excuse me?”
-I almost choke on the words when I say them.
+I almost choke on the words as I say them.

 “You know, Ron, I no longer work for you, so that’s really none of your business—but I’m going to say this anyway so that you can put your little mind at ease.
 I have too much unfinished business to have feelings for anybody, much less somebody that I’ve only known for less than three weeks.”
 I’d like to thank the Academy…